-Of course, the body may have no reaction at first.
+What does this mean?
+It means the body may have no reaction when exposed, at first.

-But over time, the body can start react more and more intensely — even to less and less exposure.
+But over time, immune/allergic reactions can occur, with more and more intensity — even by smaller and smaller levels of exposure.

-And of course, anyone who has suffered from environmental illness — otherwise known as MCS (Multiple Chemical Sensitivities) — will recognize that pattern.
+And of course, anyone who has suffered from environmental illnesses ( example: MCS; Multiple Chemical Sensitivities) — will recognize that pattern.

 If you don’t know, you might ask: “What is Multiple Chemical Sensitivity?“